snabbco/snabb/src/program/lwaftr/doc/configuration.md

 }
 ```

-So to add another device, you can just past that into a file, change the
+So to add another device, you can just paste that into a file, change the
 devices, and then do:

 ```